gareth-johnston/jepsen/hazelcast/README.md

 First, make sure that Docker is installed.
 To start Jepsen containers, execute the following command in `jepsen` directory which is one level up from `hazelcast` directory:

-    $ cd docker && ./up.sh
+    $ cd docker && bin/up

 Our Jepsen tests are ready to go once all containers are up and running fine.
-You can get into the `jepsen-control` container by executing the following command:
+You can get into the `jepsen-control` container by executing the following command in a new terminal:

-    $ docker exec -it jepsen-control bash
+    $  cd docker && bin/console

 Then, while you are inside the `jepsen-control` container, run the following command: